umutseven92/chrome-chatgpt-helper/README.md

 ## Disclaimer

 > [!IMPORTANT]
 > This extension does not collect any data whatsoever.
-It just bridges Google Chrome to ChatGPT; we are not resposible for ChatGPT generates.
+It just bridges Google Chrome to ChatGPT; we are not responsible for ChatGPT generates.
 You are also responsible for any costs incurred by using this extension- this extension is free, but ChatGPT isn't.
 Like [mentioned above](./README.md#openai-api-key), set usage details.

 ## Acknowledgments